KahaanGandhi/multi-armed-bandits/README.md

 - **$\epsilon$-decreasing:** Starts with a high exploration rate that decreases over time, allowing for more exploitation in later trials.
 - **LinUCB:** Uses a linear model to estimate rewards based on contextual information and selects the arm with the highest upper confidence bound on the estimated reward [[5]](https://dl.acm.org/doi/10.1145/1772690.1772758).
 - **Thompson Sampling:** A Bayesian algorithm that models each arm's reward with a probability distribution, sampling from these distributions to decide which arm to pull, favoring arms with higher uncertainty [[6]](https://www.jstor.org/stable/2332286).
+- **Deep Q-Learning:** Uses deep neural networks to approximate Q-values (the expected reward of taking an action in a given state) and uses these approximations to guide action selection.
 - **Advantage Actor-Critic (A2C):** Uses separate models for the policy (actor) and value function (critic), balancing immediate rewards and long-term value through stable learning.
-- **Deep Q-Learning:** Uses deep neural networks to approximate Q-values (the expected reward of taking an action in a given state) and uses these approximations to guide action selection.

 ## Improved Dirichlet Sampling with Random Forests

 Existing algorithms for bounded reward distributions are either suboptimal or require solving an optimization problem at each step [[7](http://proceedings.mlr.press/v19/garivier11a/garivier11a.pdf)].
 Dirichlet parameters have been proposed as an extension of Thompson Sampling for Bernoulli rewards to bounded multinomial reward distributions [[8](https://arxiv.org/abs/2111.09724)], addressing the need for quick online decision-making without the computational burden of constant optimization [[9](https://proceedings.mlr.press/v117/riou20a.html)].

-Extending this concept, Dirichlet Forest Sampling integrates a random forest classifier to adjust Dirichlet parameters based on observed performance in scenarios where specific user data is sparse, yet general user tendencies (e.g., genre biases) are apparent.
-In the context of Netflix genre recommendations, this approach accelerates convergence toward the optimal strategy.
-Additionally, the algorithm applies a nonlinear update to the Dirichlet parameters, calibrated to the reward scale.
+Extending this concept, Dirichlet Forest Sampling integrates a random forest classifier to adjust Dirichlet parameters based on observed performance in scenarios where specific user data is sparse, yet general user tendencies (e.g., genre biases) are known.
+The algorithm applies a nonlinear update to the Dirichlet parameters, calibrated to the reward scale.

 ![Dirichlet Forest Sampling Pseudocode](./images/pseudocode.png)